 Turns out, it was worth the gamble.
 The drone returned home safely … albeit with a ‘low battery’ warning.

 The final postcard features one of Campbellton’s best-known landmarks, a pair of crosses on Sugarloaf Mountain.

 The unique monument pays tribute to two sisters, Dorvil McLean and Lottie Ramsay, who plunged to their deaths in November 1924 while descending the north face of the extinct volcano.
 On the front of the postcard are pictures of the crosses, the jagged cliffs … and a rare image of the victims.

-Campbelltonians know the story of the Ramsay girls, but not tourists.
+Campbelltonians know the story of the Ramsay girls, but few tourists.
 The postcard will help change that.

 Rose Beek was my co-pilot on a warm day in July 2017 when the Phantom climbed above the trees and, out of sight, inched toward the crosses.